 Use this advice to spend your kitchen remodel budget wisely and make your new kitchen cost match your expectations.
 For more on everything kitchen-related, go to our kitchen ideas page.

 - Planning, designing and budgeting for a kitchen: our ultimate guide

 - Planning the perfect kitchen extension for a bigger project, too

 How much is a new kitchen?

 A kitchen renovation cost can be as low as £3,000 upwards; for that, you'll need to shop smartly at a DIY store or Ikea for good quality units.
 This won't, however, include the cost of kitchen worktops, which will be upwards of £100, appliances and fitting.

 1. Reuse materials to cut a new kitchen's cost

-‘Most kitchen renovations start with the old kitchen going in a skip, but if you want to keep costs to a minimum, think about what’s saveable,’ says experienced renovator Jason Orme.
+‘Most kitchen renovations start with the old kitchen going in a skip, but if you want to keep new kitchen costs to a minimum, think about what’s saveable,’ says experienced renovator Jason Orme.

 ‘In many cases the carcasses can be reused and, with a bit of work and new doors, will look as good as new.
-Worktops – particularly if they are solid granite or quartz – can be recut, saving you hundreds of pounds. ’If you have too few units, you may be able to buy more, or opt to use them just one wall.
-Alternatively, consider using the old units for a utility room.
+Worktops – particularly if they are solid granite or quartz – can be recut, saving you hundreds of pounds. ’If you have too few units, you may be able to buy more, or opt to use them on just one wall.
+Alternatively, consider using old units if you are planning a utility room.

 Just because your old kitchen is no longer to your taste, doesn’t mean it is scrap.
 If you’re not reusing existing materials such as floorboards, doors, radiators and units, they can be sold.
 Try Ebay, Gumtree or contact your local reclamation yard.